fawziyah161/Inter-District-Mode-Choice-Modelling-of-Resident-Students-of-BUET-/README.md

-Inter District Mode Choice Modelling of Resident Students of BUET
+**Inter-District Mode Choice Modelling of Resident Students of BUET**

-//Short description//
+**//Short description//**

 Discrete choice study of inter district travel by BUET resident students.
 Survey size 241.
 Alternatives bus, AC bus, train, personal car, rental.
 Estimated with R and Apollo across thirteen specifications.
 Final model shows strong fit and clear behavioral signals.

-//Overview//
+**//Overview//**

 This thesis examines how resident students of BUET choose among five inter district modes from Dhaka.
 The analysis quantifies tradeoffs among monetary cost, travel time, distance, perceived comfort, and income.
 I designed and piloted a revealed preference questionnaire, collected 241 valid responses, built alternative specific attributes and availability flags, normalized continuous variables, and mapped every survey field to a utility term or control.

 Modeling was conducted in R with the Apollo package.
 I developed thirteen multinomial logit specifications, starting from constants only and progressing to richer formulations with cost, time, distance, comfort, and income terms and targeted interactions.
 I kept a model only when log likelihood and information criteria improved.
 I tracked standard errors and t statistics across the ladder and checked signs and magnitudes.
 The final model reaches adjusted rho squared near 0.47 and provides coherent behavioral signals across retained parameters

-//Key findings//
+**//Key findings//**

-Bus and AC bus are price sensitive.
+1. Bus and AC bus are price-sensitive.
 Higher fares reduce choice probability.

-Travel time carries negative utility for AC bus, train, and rental.
+2. Travel time carries negative utility for the AC bus, train, and rental.

-Greater distance shifts riders toward AC bus and train, and away from rental.
+3. Greater distance shifts riders toward the AC bus and train, and away from the rental.

-Family income aligns with personal car choice.
-Self income supports rental.
+4. Family income aligns with personal car choice.
+Self-income supports rental.

-Comfort improves the utility of AC bus and personal car and is positive for rental.
+5. Comfort improves the utility of the AC bus and personal car and is positive for rental.

-//Research implications//
+**//Research implications//**

-Fare and discounts
+**Fare and discounts** :
-Student fare instruments can move shares for bus and AC bus in a predictable way.
+Student fare instruments can move shares for the bus and AC bus in a predictable way.

-Reliability and comfort
+**Reliability and comfort**:
-Long distance services gain with punctuality and seat quality, especially AC bus and train.
+Long-distance services gain with punctuality and seat quality, especially AC buses and trains.

-Short range access
+**Short-range access**:
-Rental behaves as a short range solution.
-Design safe and convenient pick up zones near campus and terminals.
+Rental behaves as a short-range solution.
+Design safe and convenient pick-up zones near campus and terminals.

-Segmented messaging
+**Segmented messaging**:
 Income and car access segment behavior.
 Tailor communication and programs accordingly.

-//Data description//
+**//Data description//**

-Unit of observation
+**Unit of observation**:
-Individual student choice among available inter district modes for a Dhaka origin trip.
+Individual student choice among available inter-district modes for a Dhaka origin trip.

-Alternatives
+**Alternatives**:
-Bus, AC bus, train, personal car, rental.
+Bus, AC bus, train, personal car, or rental.
 Rare modes were screened out during preparation.

-//Core variables//
+**//Core variables//**

-Cost, continuous, normalized
+Cost- continuous, normalized

-Time, continuous, normalized
+Time- continuous, normalized

-Distance, continuous, normalized
+Distance- continuous, normalized

-Comfort, Likert style score, recoded and centered
+Comfort- Likert-style score, recoded and centered

-Family income, bracketed and encoded
+Family income- bracketed and encoded

-Self income, bracketed and encoded
+Self income- bracketed and encoded

 Car ownership and basic demographics

 Per alternative availability flags

-//Methods//
+**//Methods//**

 Multinomial Logit estimated with Apollo in R